Replicable-MARL/MARLlib/README.md

 #### What we did in this benchmark

-In this benchmark, we incorporate the characteristics of both Gym and RLLIB.
+In this benchmark, we incorporate the characteristics of both Gym and RLlib.

 All the environments we collected are modified (if necessary) to provide Gym style interface for multi-agent interaction.
-The unified environments are then registered to RAY and should be RLLIB compatible.
+The unified environments are then registered to RAY and should be RLlib compatible.
 Algorithms like Value Decomposition (QMIX, VDN, VDA2C, VDPPO) need a conforming return value for the step function.
 We have provided them for cooperative/collaborative multi-agent tasks like [Google-Football](https://github.com/google-research/football) and [Pommerman](https://github.com/MultiAgentLearning/playground).

-We make full use of RLLIB to provide a standard but extendable MARL training pipeline.
-All MARL algorithms (like Centralized Critic strategy) and agent's "brain" (Neural Network like CNN + RNN) can be easily customized under RLLIB's API.
+We make full use of RLlib to provide a standard but extendable MARL training pipeline.
+All MARL algorithms (like Centralized Critic strategy) and agent's "brain" (Neural Network like CNN + RNN) can be easily customized under RLlib's API.

 Some multi-agent tasks may cost weeks of training.
 But thanks to RAY, the training process can be easily paralleled with only slight configure file modification.
 RAY is good at allocating your computing resources for the best training/sampling efficiency.